 The Support Team: (How will the staff nurture my child if he/she is homesick?)

 They will assure them that feelings of homesickness are natural and common.
 It is a wonderful thing to love your home and if missing it is a reflection of love, then maybe there is a silver lining there.
 They are lucky to have a home and family they love and miss.

 They will infuse confidence in the campers and cheer them on, by affirming that they have the ability to get through this and that their family believes in them as well.
 They will work with the campers to see that this is a huge opportunity for growth and confidence, and that bouts of homesickness are usually brief and will subside as they settle into the camp experience.

 They will devise a plan with the campers by pinpointing what times of the day are they homesick; what activities, campers or counselors will help them get through these homesick periods; and they will work to keep them focused on the positive as well as busy with fun activities.
 They will again remind them that these are life-long skills that they are working on, and that this will help prepare them for the future.

 Call for Back Up

 They will enlist a non-homesick camper to help them engage a homesick camper in positive games and fun.
-If they are out of counselor magic, they will get another counselor or director to take over.
+If there is a sibling that is helping with the matter, they will make sure that If they are out of counselor magic, they will get another counselor or director to take over.